 He said I don’t know what I’m thinking – – well, i’ve been having visions. he talks about “visions”he’s been having, like the kind of visions Jesus Christ has.

-Parental alienation syndrome(PAS) is a term introduced by child psychiatrist Richard Gardner in 1985 to describe a distinctive suite of behaviors in children that includes showing extreme but unwarranted fear, disrespect or hostility towards a parent.
+Parental alienation Syndrome(PAS) is a controversial term introduced by child psychiatrist Richard Gardner in 1985 to describe a distinctive suite of behaviors in children that includes – showing extreme, but unwarranted, fear, disrespect or hostility towards a parent.

-Parental alienation is the intentional targeting of a parent by the other parent, but it also can be done by another non-parent adult in the child’s life.
+Parental alienation is the intentional targeting of a parent by the other parent to interfere in the parent/child relationship.
+This can also be perpetrated by another non-parent adult or caregiver who is present in the child’s life.

-In its severe form it is referred to as”obsessed alienation”.
+In its severest form it is referred to as”obsessed alienation”.

-In my case, the alienation began when my son turned 8 in 2004.
+In my case, the alienation began when my son turned 8 and we had been forced to move back to the same state my family lived in after my husband and I separated in 2003.

 As a defense, my mother and ex made false allegations of horrific acts of child abuse against me.
 The claims of abuse were brutal.
 Those allegations of abuse against me were never substantiated.